 Located opposite Lake Te Anau this semi-fine dining has great views, especially at sunset.
 Set in an early settler’s cottage built back in 1978, the Redcliff Cafe has been a restaurant since 1993.
 Prior to that, it was once home to a craft shop.
 The atmosphere is cozy and charming with local memorabilia from Milford Sound, Fiordland National Park, Lord of the Rings, and Te Anau.

-From the dinner menu, the Fiordland Wild Venison Osso Bucco is amazing, I also recommend the Stewart Island Salmon.
-For vegetarians, there are falafels served with a greek-style salad.
+From the dinner menu, the Fiordland Wild Venison Osso Bucco is amazing, I also recommend the Rakiura Salmon.
+For vegetarians, there are falafels served with a Greek-style salad.
 If you’re after something lighter the snack menu offers pulled pork tacos, arancini balls, and more.
-The prices on the snack menu range from $12 – $20 NZD.
+The prices on the snack menu range from $10 – $20 NZD.

 Did you know – The cast and crew from The Lord of the Rings movies were frequent visitors during their time filming in the area.